 The Department and Doctoral Program Committee recognize the rigor and high demands of the doctoral program.
 The University offers many resources to assist students with academic, professional, and personal development.
-Please consult with your Major Professor, student counseling services, career services, or other university programs to address issues that may be impeding your progress.
-The purpose of this policy is to clarify the competencies and professional behavior expected of each student and the procedures for identifying and addressing issues of concern that may occur during the course of their doctoral education.
+Please consult with your Advisor, student counseling services, career services, or other university programs to address issues that may be impeding your progress.
+The purpose of this policy is to clarify the competencies and professional behavior expected of each student and the procedures for identifying and addressing issues of concern that may occur during their doctoral education.